 Community Center Kickoff Parade - 1965

 Brookline Boulevard in July 1965 was the site of a kickoff parade for a yearly fundraising carnival held at the Brookline Community Center.
-Leading the way here are the Cub Scouts of Brookline Pack#6.
-The parade began at Pioneer Avenue, heading down the Boulevard to Breining Street, then on to the Community Center entrance.
+Leading the way here are the Cub Scouts of Pack#601.
+The parade procession began at Brookline Elementary School along Pioneer Avenue and proceeded down the Boulevard to Breining Street, then on to the Community Center.

 After the parade, ceremonies were held to open the festivities.
 Funds were being raised to continue the construction of a new Recreation Building, a rendition of which is illustrated on the billboard in front of the podium.